samsquire/ideas5/README.md

 Chunking can be overlaid some existing code for performance, without needing to redesign the underlying implementation.

+If I have a complicated algorithm, how do I postprocess the code to add chunking?
+Do I insert loops everywhere?

 # 112. Elastic hierarchies

 A function that grows graphs according to a progression, like a mathematical set.